Glossary of German Wines Terms

 Green harvest: A method of influencing the quantity and quality of the grapes prior to the main harvest by thinning out berries and/or bunches to strengthen those remaining on the vine.

-Grosse Lage [GROSS-uh lah-guh]: An appellation of origin, a collective vineyard site.
-A group of individual sites with similar climatic and geological makeup.
+Grosslage [GROSS lah-guh]: An appellation of origin, a collective vineyard site.
+A group of individual sites, or Einzellagen, with similar climatic and geological makeup; applicable to quality and Prädikat wines.
 Examples: Bernkasteler Badstube, Johannisberger Erntebringer, Niersteiner Gutes Domtal.

 Gutsabfüllung [GOOTZ-upfill-lohng]: An estate-bottled wine.
 In addition to fulfilling the criteria for an Erzeugerabfüllung, the cellar master must have completed oenological training.
 A Gut is an estate; a Weingut, a wine estate.